Negeri Sembilan State Mosque

-The Negeri Sembilan State Mosque is Negeri Sembilan's state mosque.
-It is located at Jalan Datuk Hamzah near the lake gardens in Seremban, Malaysia.
+The State Mosque (Malay: Masjid Negeri, Negeri Sembilan Malay: Mosojid Nogoghi) is the state mosque of Negeri Sembilan, Malaysia.
+It is located at Jalan Datuk Hamzah near the lake gardens in Seremban, the state capital city.

 History

 The mosque was constructed between 1965 and 1967.
 This mosque was officially opened on 24 November 1967 by the late Yang di-Pertuan Besar of Negeri Sembilan, Almarhum Tuanku Jaafar ibni Almarhum Tuanku Abdul Rahman.